madil4/awatif/README.md

 ```

 ## Sponsors
 Join me in creating affordable, safe, and eco-friendly structures!
 I'm working on this project in my free time and would love your support.
-As a small token of appreciation, I can include your company logo here (if you'd like 😊).
+As a small token of appreciation, I can include your company logo here.